-The Company has evaluated subsequent events through August 27, 2014, the date the financial statements were available for issuance.
+The Company evaluated subsequent events through August 27, 2014, the date the statement of assets and liabilities was available for issuance.

 Report of Independent Registered Public Accounting Firm

 To the Board of Directors Newtek Business Services Corp.

 We have audited the accompanying special purpose schedule of investments of Newtek Business Services Corp. ("Newtek Corp.") as of March 31, 2014.
 This special purpose schedule of investments is the responsibility of Newtek Business Services, Inc.'s ("Newtek Inc.") management, as current holder of the investments.
 Our responsibility is to express an opinion on this special purpose schedule of investments based on our audit.